CAEP Annual Report

 Transition Point Three: Methods Block Completion and Entry into Student Teaching

 Subject Area Tests: Candidate scores on approved content area tests provide one measure of mastery of content knowledge.
 This includes Initial Teaching License candidates in secondary level authorizations and Special Education candidates as well as Advanced Programs candidates adding on an endorsement.
 With the exception of the special educator, reading, and ESOL endorsements, we recognize that these content area test scores are a reflection of the knowledge gained prior to entry into the COE.
 However, this does verify our diligence in selecting only candidates who have the content and content-pedagogical knowledge of our candidates.
 Passing scores have differing ranges depending on the area/test type being taken.
-MSE I/II are considered subject matter tests for ECE/ELEM candidates.
+MSE I/II are considered subject matter tests for ECE/ELEM candidates, and are noted as Multiple Subjects in the tables.
 An additional exam that the COE uses to assess candidate strength with regard to student learning and dispositions is the ORELA Protecting Student & Civil Rights in the Educational Environment exam.
 Passing scores are 240 for this exam.
 Candidates must pass all exams prior to student teaching For each test, 100% of our program completers have met or exceeded the state minimum score.
-Data note: non-passing scores, while in the data file indicate program non-completers.
+Data note: non-passing scores, while in the data file, indicate program non-completers.

 Transition Point Four: Program Completion

 Teacher Summary Evaluation I/II: Candidates are assessed at the midpoint of their 1st (mid-placement) authorization experience and twice (midpoint and final) during their 2nd (student teaching) authorization experience by both their mentor(s) and university supervisor.
 Competencies evaluated are appropriate to the mission of Pacific University and the College of Education, aligned with the conceptual framework, comply with state standards, and aligned with national professional standards (Oregon Content Standards; InTASC Standards).
 The attached Alignment Matrix displays our alignment to InTASC Standards.
 Each competency is evaluated on a 1-6 point scale across six categories: (1) candidate content knowledge is a nine-item category entitled Content Knowledge; (2&3) content-Pedagogy is assessed in a seven-item category entitled Plan for Instruction and a six-item category entitled Standards Based Teaching; (4) pedagogy is assessed in an 11-item category entitled Establish Classroom Climate; (5) professional Knowledge and Dispositions are assessed in an 11-item category entitled Professional Behavior; (6) student Learning is assessed in a four-item category entitled Assessment.
 Each category of the Teacher Summary Evaluation specifically address content knowledge competence and the ability to construct effective instruction.
 In evaluating each section, the mentor and university supervisor must agree that overall the candidate has met the competencies in each section in order for the candidate to be recommended for licensure.
-Analyses are conducted for the 2nd (student teaching) Teacher Summary Evaluation, as the COE considers the 1st (mid-placement) Teacher Summary Evaluation as a formative measure to assess adequate progress, and as such scores are not maintained in the data base.
-Summatively, 98% of our teacher candidates meet this standard.
-Those not meeting the standard either repeat student teaching until the standard was met, moved to a non-licensure track (n = 11), or are counseled out of the program.
+Analyses are conducted for the 2nd (student teaching) Teacher Summary Evaluation, as the COE considers the 1st (mid-placement) Teacher Summary Evaluation as a formative measure to assess adequate progress, and as such scores are not maintained in the database.
+Those not meeting the standard either repeat student teaching until the standard was met, moved to a non-licensure track, or are counseled out of the program.

 Work Sample I/II: Every candidate completes two work samples to demonstrate the ability to plan, teach, and assess a unit of instruction in a content area before they are recommended for licensure, e.g., Content Knowledge, Content Pedagogy, Pedagogy, Professional Knowledge and Dispositions, and Student Learning.
 The first work sample is completed during the 1st authorization experience and is used formatively to identify candidate strengths and areas for improvement.
 The second work sample is completed during their 2nd authorization experience and is used summatively to demonstrate necessary competencies required for initial license.
 The work sample process is identical across authorization experiences, and thus shows growth as candidates transition from student to professional.
 The work samples are evaluated by the candidate's university supervisor using a scoring rubric that has been developed, tested and modified over the years.
 For example, Forest Grove work samples are based on a five-point scale specific to each of 18 different domains.
 Each section is evaluated on a 1 (Unmet) to 5 (Exceptional) scale with a minimum of 3 (Met) for acceptance.
 The sections of the work sample that particularly evaluate understanding of content knowledge are the Rationale for the instructional unit, the Learning Goals, the Key Points to be learned, and Content Relations.
 Impact on student learning is assessed in the Analysis of Summative Assessment Data for the Class as a Whole, Analysis of Summative Assessment Data for Selected Students and Summative Interpretation sections.
 (Complete statistics for all work sample areas are attached).
 Prior to 2009, Eugene used the same rubric.
-Beginning in 2009, Eugene used a different work sample rubric.
+Beginning in 2009 through 2013, Eugene used a different work sample rubric.
 It contains a three-point scale, ranging from Does Not Meet Standard to Exceeds Standard in three different domains ([context] Who are the students? and What do they already know?; [unit/lesson/assessment planning] What will students learn? and How will they demonstrate their learning?; and [assessment analysis and evaluation] To what extent have I achieved my purpose?
+In 2014, Eugene piloted a new instrument (Teacher Inquiry Project [TIP]) that more accurately reflected Pacific University’s values and mission statement, as well as more tightly aligned to InTASC Standards (rationale discussed at the end of this report).
+The TIP contains a 5 domain (Context, Planning and Delivery of Instruction, Assessment, Analysis of Data on Learning Gains, and Interpretation and Reflection) and 27 item rubric on a 0 (No Evidence) to 3 (Exceeds) scale.
 Unlike the alignment mapping the COE underwent with the Teacher Summary Evaluation, The COE considered there to be a stronger relationship between newly adopted InTASC Standards and each work sample rubric.
 Thus, analysis proceeded according to InTASC Standards 1-10.
 100% of our program completers met the standard.
-Used in conjunction with the TSE, those who did not either revised components to meet the standard, moved to a non-licensure track (n = 11), or were counseled out of the program.
+Used in conjunction with the TSE, those who did not either revised components to meet the standard, moved to a non-licensure track, or were counseled out of the program.

 1.2.a Standard on which the unit is moving to the target level